kcl-lang/kcl-lang.io/docs/user_docs/support/faq-kcl.md

 The first `"v1"` over here denotes that the type of the variable `version` is of string literal type.
 The second `"v1"` denotes that the default value of the variable `version` is `"v1"`.

-## 62. How do i define a schema to verify the contents of a given JSON file?
+## 62. How to define a schema to verify the contents of a given JSON file?

 We can use the kcl `vet` tool to validate the JSON data in a given JSOn file.
 For example, in the below data.json file we use the KCL file(schema.k) below to validate the `age` parameter.